python-discord/bot/bot/resources/tags/mutability.md

 print(my_list) # [1, 2, 3, 4]
 ```

-`dict` and `set` are other examples of mutable data types in Python.
+Other examples of mutable data types in Python are `dict` and `set`.